aisurf3r/terminal-portfolio/README.md

 ![Cap2025-06-09_19-39-08](https://github.com/user-attachments/assets/9f06847e-100a-4d46-afae-760a8137820f)

-Welcome to **Terminal Portfolio**! 🚀 This is an interactive portfolio designed as a command-line terminal, allowing you to explore my projects, skills, and contact details in a unique and engaging way.
+Welcome to **Terminal Portfolio**! 🚀 This is an interactive portfolio designed as a command-line terminal, allowing to explore projects, skills, and contact details in a unique and engaging way.
 Inspired by Linux terminal environments, this project offers an immersive experience for both technical and non-technical users.

 ## 📖 Description